“A journey of a thousand li starts with a single step.”

 A millennium after Plutarch’s day, Aristotle was a metaphorical rock star for many European academics.
 Being impressed with Aristotle’s logic and analysis was okay.
 Saying that Earth was the only world because Aristotle said so, not so much.

-Four and a half back, Copernicus delayed publication of his heliocentric hypothesis partly to avoid “babblers.”
+Four and a half centuries back, Copernicus delayed publication of his heliocentric hypothesis partly to avoid “babblers.”
 Can’t say that I blame him.

 European politics boiled over a generation later.
 Natural philosophers started being called “scientists” after William Whewell coined the word in an 1834 book review, and I’m getting ahead of the story.3